OpenBioLink/ITO/notebooks/clinical_benchmarks/README.md

 ### Ranking

-**Table 3:** Ranking of benchmarks based on relevance for and representativeness for clinical work activities.
+**Table 3:** Ranking of benchmarks based on their relevance and representativeness for clinical work activities.

 | Ranking | Benchmark                                     | Score* |
 |---------|----------------------------------------------|--------|